 Now you need to feed your metrics to Moira (see Feeding Metrics to Moira) on port 2003 and to create alerts in UI (see User Guide).

 1.3.2 Docker

-You can quickly test a local Moira installation using Docker containers from Docker Hub.
+You can quickly test a local Moira installation using Docker containers from Docker Hub and docker-compose file in documentation repository.